 This one is especially important as I get older.
 Time is precious and there’s not much more that I dislike than sitting down to invest 6-10 hours in a book that’s neither here nor there.

 The subject, concept and premise must tackle something that makes me think.
 Teaches me something.
-Gives me something to think about.
-Compare and contrast my own life against, to see if I’ve been doing it wrong all along or can keep going in my crazy ways.
+Gives me something to think about after the book is closed.
+Something to compare and contrast my own life against, to see if I’ve been doing it wrong all along or can keep going in my crazy ways.

 In 2019, it feels like we’re constantly bombarded with mindless ‘spectacle script‘ entertainment.
 I’ve grown really particularly with which authors and how often I turn my brain off for this kind of entertainment.
 Generally I want something more meaningful (and when I engage with a spectacle script, I demand much more from it, so it better bring its A game.)

 The core element here is a combination of Master Theme and really, just an interesting topic.
 I don’t subscribe to the notion that just because a person can do (or write) a thing, they should.
 I see this so often in comics.
 Sorry, Goat-Man.

 3. Writing Doesn’t Suck